-(1) Eligibility
+1. Eligibility

-Any business that employs workers may participate in the Workers' Compensation Insurance System, excluding government employees (except local government part-time workers engaged in bluecollar labor).
-Certain businesses engaged in agriculture, forestry or fishery, and employing five or fewer workers may be eligible on a temporary basis.
+Any business that employs workers must participate in the Workers' Compensation Insurance System, excluding government employees (except local government part-time workers engaged in blue-collar labor).
+Certain businesses engaged in agriculture, forestry or fishery, and employing four or fewer workers may choose whether or not to participate in the Workers' Compensation Insurance System on a temporary basis.
 Additionally, special enrollment may be granted to smaller business owners and their family employees, sole proprietorships, and workers dispatched on overseas assignments.
 In those cases, they are entitled to receive benefits for injuries sustained at the workplace and, in some circumstances, for injuries sustained while commuting to or from the workplace.

-(2) Insurance Premiums and the Burden of Expenses payable wages by the accident rate determined for each business category (2.5/1,000-89/1,000).
-Companies larger than a specific size may participate in a so-called merit system, whereby premium rates or total premium (excluding those related to accidents occurring while in commute or benefits for a second physical exam) are based on relevant accident rates at each company.
+2. Insurance Premiums and the Burden of Expenses

-Employers are required to pay insurance premiums, which are calculated by multiplying total
+Employers are required to pay insurance premiums, which are calculated by multiplying total payable wages by the accident rate determined for each business category (2.5/1,000-88/1,000).